amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 24k number of data points from the original "sample" collection, and additional 44k samples from my own collection.
+I then preprocessed this data by mean-shifting and variance normalizing the image.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set, while training on the remaining 80% of the data.

-I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.